paldhous/ucb/2017/dataviz/md_raw/class4.md

 ![](img/class4_36.jpg)

-The links in the dropdown menu are currently to pages that don't exist, and the email link will send a message to me.
+The links in the dropdown menu are currently to pages that don't exist.
 Open in a text editor to view the code for the page:

 ![](img/class4_37.jpg)